 You are also free to bury the ashes at your home, as this is your land, it is worth noting that this might not always be your home, so planning a visit in the future might be troublesome.

-Private land is obviously at the discretion of the land owner, which you will need permission for.
+Private land is obviously at the discretion of the landowner, which you will need permission for.

 Local authorities encourage people away from bury ashes in public parks and gardens for obvious reasons.
-If there is a particular special reason or spot in a public place, then you are advised to contact your local authority.
+If there is a particularly special reason or spot in a public place, then you are advised to contact your local authority.

 Finding a secluded place in the countryside is probably the best solution for burying in the open, as you are less likely to be bothered and a small ceremony may be suitable, it will also be a place where you can visit in the future.
 Planting a tree in the countryside is a popular choice with our range of Bio urns.